Galaxy S9 guides is an online community for owners of Galaxy S9 or S9+ to help fellow owners.

 Why do you need to reboot Galaxy S9 or S9+ periodically?

-You may know you have to reboot Galaxy S9 when you update the phone.
+You may know you have to reboot Galaxy S9 when you update the phone (for example, updating Galaxy S9 or S9+ to Android Pie).
 In this case, some system files being used have to be replaced.
 Therefore, you need to “stop” the system, then restart the system with the updated files.

 For apps, normally, it is not necessary to reboot Galaxy S9 if you update them.
 Apps in Android are running in its own container.
 The system can destroy the container and then reload the app with updated apps on Galaxy S9 or S9+.
 Therefore rebooting Galaxy S9 or S9+ is generally not required for updating apps on the phone.